GabMus/razerCommander/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-#razerCommander
+# razerCommander

 ![screenshot](screenshot.png)

 A simple GTK control center for managing razer peripherals on Linux.

-#WARNING!

-As stated in the License header up there:

-> This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**

-This software is experimental and requires root access.
-Moreover it's based off an unofficial driver for razer peripherals.

-Using this software you're risking to mess up your OS, and for what I know you could also be burning your precious razer product, so be very careful.

-***Let's get to the real business now***

-##Installing
+## Installing

 To install this software the first thing you need is to install `razer_drivers`: an unofficial driver for razer peripherals for Linux.
-Go to the [project page](https://github.com/terrycain/razer_drivers/tree/daemonV2) to find out more about it and how to install it.
+Go to the [project page](https://github.com/terrycain/razer_drivers) to find out more about it and how to install it.
 (There are different packages available, as well as PKGBUILDs if you're using Arch)

-###Arch Linux
+You need 3 packages provided in the `razer-drivers`:
+- `razer-drivers-dkms`: the actual driver, best if installed using DKMS
+- `razer-drivers-daemon`: a daemon that interfaces with the driver, providing a higher level interface with it
+- `razer-drivers-python`: a python library that interfaces with the daemon, it's used by razerCommander, thus it's needed to use it

+### Installing on Arch Linux (or derivates: Antergos, Manjaro...)

-You can find razerCommander on AUR, as `razercommander-git` ([AUR page](https://aur.archlinux.org/packages/razercommander-git))
+You can find razerCommander on AUR, as `razercommander-git` ([AUR page](https://aur.archlinux.org/packages/razercommander-git)).
+You still need to install `razer-drivers` manually, as it's still not available on AUR.

-###Other distros
+### Other distros

-Once you're done, you'll need the following libraries to make razerCommander work:
+Once you're done installing `razer-drivers`, you'll need the following libraries to make razerCommander work:
-- GTK+ >3.16 (could work with previous versions, but I'm not sure)
+- GTK+ >=3.20 (could work with previous versions, but I'm not sure)
 - python3
-- gksu

-Also it's important to notice that you need to have administrator access on your machine for this program to work.

-##Running
+To download razerCommander you have to follow these steps:
 - Clone this repo (`git clone https://github.com/gabmus/razercommander`)
-- `cd` into the newly cloned folder
+- `cd` into the newly cloned folder (`cd razercommander`)
-- Either run `chmod +x main.py` and `main.py`; or `python3 main.py`
+- Run `chmod +x main.py`

-To avoid getting asked your root password every time you have to make a change in razerCommander, just run the program as `sudo python3 main.py` or `sudo ./main.py`.
+## Running

+Just run `./main.py` from the razerCommander directory.
+You can also make a .desktop file to launch it from your DE/WM (an easy way to do it is using [mlauncher](https://github.com/gabmus/mlauncher)).

-##Supported hardware
+## Supported hardware

-As far as support goes, theorically this software should support every device supported by the `razer-chroma-drivers` package.
+As far as support goes, in theory this software should support every device supported by the `razer-drivers` package.

-In practice the only device I tested this on is on my razer Blackwidow Ultimate 2016.
+razerCommander has been created to work with keyboards, but may work with mice and firefly mousepads, too.

-##How can you help?
+## How can you help?

 Please, fill up issues and help me test this little piece of software with as much hardware as possible.